retrobuiltRyan/PowerChunk_PCB/README.md

 https://youtu.be/UuaR92Jk1yQ

-Companion Connector PCB for your Benchtop Power Supply.
+Companion Connector PCB for your benchtop power supply.

 BoM (just the chunky connectors)